myelnet/pop/testplans/discovery/readme.md

 For more information on how to run it please follow instructions on the testplans [readme](/testplans).

-The main solution is currently based on gossip messaging though we may add other solutions down the line as we believe different solutions may be best fit for different use cases.
+The main solution is currently based on gossip messaging though we may add other solutions in the future for different use cases.
-Each composition should be run at different scales.

 ## Global parameters